fmalina/revisions-blocl/activism/rebel.md

 I did not just lose faith in Cameron.
 I was also questioning what it was to be a conservative at all.

-The New Radicals have a point, don’t they?
+The New Radicals have a point, don't they?
 There is something wrong with mainstream politics.

 Democracy on either side of the Atlantic has retained its outward form.
 But it